alliander-opensource/ospo-code-scanner/PROJECT_GOVERNANCE.md

 1. Coordinate bug follow-ups
 1. Coordinate questions

-In case of long discussions or arguments, maintainers or others can request a community council decision.
+In case of long discussions or arguments, maintainers or others can request a Technical Steering Committee decision.

 The current maintainers of this project are:
  1. Nico Rikken - Open Source Ambassador, Alliander